tardate/LittleArduinoProjects/BoldportClub/IxpandO/ATtinyController/README.md

 I programmed the ATtiny85 with my DiY programmer shield for an Arduino Uno running the Arduino ISP sketch.
-Because of the use of pins 5 and 7 during programming, it means the ATtiny can't run the sketch successfully while still on the programming baord.
+Because of the use of pins 5 and 7 during programming, it means the ATtiny can't run the sketch successfully while still on the programming board.

 ![Breadboard](./assets/ATtinyController_bb.jpg?raw=true)